 Inherence: something that the customer is, such as biometric identification

 A2A payments that are combined with open banking technology naturally meet the multi-factor authentication requirements and so businesses utilising A2A will be compliant and more likely to see a reduction in fraud and chargeback losses, all without compromising on their checkout experience.

 Meet the changing needs of consumers

 Consumer preferences are fluid and after the COVID-19 pandemic, there has been an accelerated shift away from traditional payment methods.
 Instead, consumers are favouring more convenient and time-saving alternatives, with the OBIE revealing that over half of Britons are now using Open Banking-powered apps regularly.
 Additional research from GoCardless revealed that bank debit is the subscription payment method of choice by consumers in the UK, France and Germany.

 Consumers are showing us that yes, they want faster ways to pay, but they also want convenience and security.
 Card payments have not seen the same advances or innovation as A2A payments, and as a result card payments are becoming outdated and unwanted by consumers.
 The Bank of America recently found that Gen Z, whose income will account for more than a quarter of the world’s total by 2031, are financially cautious and steer away with payment methods that they believe could lead to debt, such as credit cards.

 The future of A2A payments

-We’re still only at the beginning of A2A payments’ potential, however, the Worldpay Global Payments Report has predicted that by 2023 they will account for 20% of all e-commerce payments in Europe - surpassing card payments.
-What’s more, A2A payment growth won’t be limited to European markets with nine of 10 Gen Z’s living in emerging market nations.
-Their purchasing power will heavily influence government’s who wish to capitalise on this generation’s habits and demands.
+We’re still only at the beginning of A2A payments’ potential, and its growth won’t be limited to European markets with nine of 10 Gen Z’s living in emerging market nations.
+Their purchasing power will heavily influence governments who wish to capitalise on this generation’s habits and demands.